paion-data/Messier-61/docs/docs/development/getting-started.md

 Troubleshooting
 ---------------

-### Docusaurus Blogs Relative Linking is Treated False-Negative by CI Markdown Link check
+### Docusaurus Relative Linking is Treated False-Negative by CI Markdown Link check

 CI check for Markdown link (`markdown-link-check`) is turned on and it's not smart enough to detect relative linking by Docusaurus.
 The workaround is to disable the link check at the relevant line.
 For example: